 6. Practice Is Key

 I was tired of complaining about how my dog keeps jumping on people.
-It needed to stop, and I knew one simple formula to it.
+It needed to stop, and I knew one simple formula for it.

 The more practice, the better.